average-kirigiri-enjoyer/challenge-11-note-taker/README.md

 ## Description

 In the modern day, it is very easy to lose track of the myriad of things you need to stay on top of in everyday life, even moreso if you have a demanding job, such as being a business owner.
-Thus, this app allows a user to organize their thoughts and keep track of tasks that they need to complete.
+Thus, this app allows a user to organize their thoughts and keep track of the tasks that they need to complete.

 ## Usage